ecqfsk/Negativity/README.md

 ## How to install ?

 Check [installation wiki](https://github.com/Elikill58/Negativity/wiki/Installation) for all informations according to platform.

-## I want to test it before download !

-You can check it on **play.negativity.fr** (server in 1.19.2, you can connect with 1.8.8 to 1.19.2).
-Server can be down.

 ## What are the detected cheat ?